 In short, strive to have only 2-4 closely related keywords in each ad group.
 If you find yourself adding a laundry list of phrases under one ad group, consider creating a new ad group for the oddballs, or implement more efficient bidding strategies.

 About the Author

-Tyler Tafelsky offers over five years of professional experience in search engine marketing with a keen skill-set in PPC campaign management.
+Tyler Tafelsky offers over five years of professional experience in search engine marketing with a keen skill-set in PPC campaign management for Web Presence Group.
 Tyler is also adept in organic search marketing (SEO) and social media engagement.
 You can connect with Tyler on Google Plus, or email him directly at Tyler@WebPresenceGroup.net.